RailsEventStore/rails_event_store/railseventstore.org/source/docs/read.html.md

 In this case `:head` means first event of the stream.

-## Reading stream's events forward in batch - staring from given event
+## Reading stream's events forward in batch - starting from given event

 ```ruby
 # last_read_event is any domain event read or published by rails_event_store